 Current projects include:

 - TB and other diseases in badgers on the edge of the cattle epidemic

 - The environmental drivers of antimicrobial resistance and disease in wildlife populations

 - Rodent-borne zoonoses

 - A range of protozoal infections in wildlife and water - including cryptosporidia, Giardia and Acanthamoeba.

 Much of my research has been in collaboration with colleagues in the biological/life sciences and medicine, and often multi-institutional.
-Examples of projects include: ecology of infection (using several microbial parasites in wild rodents as model systems for studying the interactions between endemic infection and host population dynamics); epidemiology/ecology of antimicrobial resistance (antibiotic resistance in commensal bacteria, in wild and domestic animals and in man); the role of wildlife in the epidemiology of zoonoses; diseases of garden birds, and the role of disease in sparrow declines.
+Examples of projects have included: ecology of infection (using several microbial parasites in wild rodents as model systems for studying the interactions between endemic infection and host population dynamics); epidemiology/ecology of antimicrobial resistance (antibiotic resistance in commensal bacteria, in wild and domestic animals and in man); the role of wildlife in the epidemiology of zoonoses; diseases of garden birds, and the role of disease in sparrow declines.

 I am an author or co-author of over 120 peer-reviewed papers, plus several books and book chapters, and I have been PI or co-PI on external grants worth in excess of £20m.